Fallen-Breath/PCRC/readme.md

 **Supports 1.14.4 server only** tho with a bit modification it works in any version as long as pyCraft supports that

+needs python3, at least works on python 3.6.6

 ## Advantage

 - Can be hosted serverside for 24/7 recording